intel/visual-quality-inspection/README.md

 ## Summary and Next Steps

+* If you want to enable distributed training on k8s for your use case, please follow steps to apply that configuration mentioned here [Intel® Transfer Learning Tools](https://github.com/IntelAI/transfer-learning/docker/README.md#kubernetes) which provides insights into k8s operators and yml file creation.

-The reference use case above demonstrates an Anomaly Detection approach using deep feature extraction and out-of-distrabution detection.
+* The reference use case above demonstrates an Anomaly Detection approach using deep feature extraction and out-of-distrabution detection.
 It uses a tunable, modular workflow for fine-tuning the model & extractingits features, both of which uses the Intel® Transfer Learning Tool underneath.
 For optimal performance on Intel architecture, the scripts are also enabled with Intel extension for PyTorch, Intel extension for scikit-learn and has an option to run bfloat16 on 4th Gen Intel Xeon scalable processors using Intel® Advanced Matrix Extensions (Intel® AMX).

 ### How to customize this use case
 Tunable configurations and parameters are exposed using yaml config files allowing users to change model training hyperparameters, datatypes, paths, and dataset settings without having to modify or search through the code.